 Partner with a clearinghouse

 Even when you’re comfortable with the billing software you’ve purchased, you will still need the help of a clearinghouse to complete billing work.
 A clearinghouse is a 3rd-party company that acts as the intermediary between the medical biller and insurance company.
-Make sure you interview a handful of companies to pick up the one you’ll be the most comfortable working with.
+Before launching a medical billing company, be sure to interview a handful of companies to pick up the one you’ll be the most comfortable working with.

 Build a Professional Network